hmdcpc2021/tosca/ADT/README.md

 Now that the required Microservices have been published, the Algorithm Provider can publish the algorithm.
 To do so, they provide a list of the Microservices that make up this algorithm.

-The list of Microservices is used to generate an ADT (Application Description Template) - the descriptor file used to deploy applications in MiCADO.
+    The list of Microservices is used to generate a TOSCA ADT (Application Description Template) - the descriptor file used to deploy applications in MiCADO.

 | description                                                    | key                            | value (type)             |
 | ---------------------------------------------------------------| ------------------------------ |:------------------------:|